Frequent Questions

 Can I build muscle and lose fat at the same time?

-It can be possible, especially for beginners, but it is not as optimal as doing one at a time.
-It tends to be more possible for beginners, however you must still understand that building muscle is an anabolic process that is maximized with a slight (about 10%) calorie surplus, while burning fat is a catabolic process than absolutely requires a calorie deficit.
+Possible, especially for beginners, but not as optimal as doing one at a time.
+Building muscle is an anabolic process maximized with a slight (about 10%) surplus, while burning fat is catabolic and requires a deficit.

-If you keep protein high, training intensity high, and the calorie deficit small, you may still see increases in lean muscle mass along with the loss of fat tissue.
-However, for optimal progress we recommend prioritizing your focus and switching between bulking and cutting phases every few months.
+Keep protein high, training intensity high, and the deficit small, and you may gain lean muscle while losing fat.
+But for optimal progress, switch between bulking and cutting phases every few months.

 How much protein should I eat for optimal muscle growth?